MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

 Then run the server with ```java UDPSocketsServerExample```.
 Now on your local machine, run the client after you've changed the IP to be the IP address of your server.
 You should see that your message printed out, but UDP packets can be dropped, so you may have to send a few messages.

 #### 5. Quick Conclusion

 Congrats if you made it this far!
 In this workshop, you built client and server sockets configured to use UDP, and then you had them communicate some data from your commandline.
 C00L!
-With this knowledge, you know how to build the foundational element of a massive amount of server infrastructure applications.
+With this knowledge, you know how to build a foundational element of a massive amount of server infrastructure applications.

 Now, what did you not do?
 You didn't use TCP sockets, which are very useful to know.
 The following blog does a good job of describing how to build a client and server with TCP sockets:

 http://tutorials.jenkov.com/java-multithreaded-servers/singlethreaded-server.html